Dnt-knw/Realistic-reflection/README.md

 ***

 ### Usage
-    ◼️ Hold down left mouse button to rotate this scene on PC / Laptop ◼️ Use mouse wheel to change distance to this scene on PC / Laptop ◼️ Use 1 finger to rotate this scene on mobile
-    ◼️ Use 2 fingers to bring closer / move away from this scene on mobile
+    ◼️ Hold down left mouse button to rotate these shapes on PC / Laptop ◼️ Use mouse wheel to change distance to these shapes on PC / Laptop ◼️ Use 1 finger to rotate these shapes on mobile ◼️ Use 2 fingers to bring closer / move away from these shapes on mobile